Skip to content

 • Canada's internet prices are among the highest in the developed world.
 The reasons include vast geography, historical regulatory favour for incumbents, and market dominance by a few large players.

 • The Big Three (Rogers, Bell, and Telus) control most of the market directly or through flanker brands.
-Shaw, now part of Rogers, dominated Western Canada.
+Rogers consolidated cable dominance in Western Canada with the acquisition of Shaw in 2023.
 Videotron holds strong in Quebec.

 • Wholesale regulation by the CRTC has created space for independent providers like oxio and TekSavvy.
 These resellers purchase network capacity from incumbents and often provide more transparent pricing.